 - When System Restore window opens, click Next.

-- Select the restore point you want to revert back to and click Next.
+- Select the restore point you want to revert, and click Next.

 - Follow the instructions on the screen to complete the restoration process.

+According to users, you might be able to fix this problem by performing System Restore.
 After the restoration process is finished, check if the problem is still there.

-- Open the Start Menu, click the Power button, press and hold the Shift key and choose Restart.
+- Press and hold the Shift key and choose Restart.

 - If you’re asked to insert Windows 10 installation media, be sure to do so.

 - Click the Reset button to start.

 Once the process is finished, your system will be reinstalled and the problem should be fixed.

 The most common causes are your RAM and graphics card, so be sure to check them first.
 If your hardware is the problem, you’ll have to perform a detailed hardware inspection to pinpoint the problem.

-Critical_process_died csrss.exe error can cause many problems, but in most cases you can fix this error by removing the problematic software or by updating your BIOS.
+Critical_process_died csrss.exe error can cause many problems, but in most cases, you can fix this error by removing the problematic software or by updating your BIOS.